Property investing and stock market investing are more similar than most people realise.

 Then they’re told, by the media or other investors, that company X is down 20%, is likely to issue a profits warning, and is basically rubbish and hated by everybody in The City.

-And that is basically why stock market investors are prone to selling low by selling what has gone down, buying high by buying what has gone down, and buying and selling too often (racking up trading expenses in the process) by paying attention to the “wall of noise” which makes up much of the investment media.
+That is basically why stock market investors are prone to selling low by selling what has gone down, buying high by buying what has gone down, and buying and selling too often (racking up trading expenses in the process) by paying attention to the “wall of noise” which makes up much of the investment media.

 If only stock market investors would realise that the share price represents someone else’s opinion on what those shares are worth and, like all opinions and much of the wall of noise, it can be ignored.